-Home title fraud and wiring scams have become more prominent nationwide over the past decade.
+Home title fraud and wiring scams have become more prominent nationwide over the past few years.

 What Is Home Title Fraud?